We are committed to understanding and managing our impact on the environment.

 The University has made a commitment to implement the Welsh Government’s Code of Practice on Ethical Employment in Supply Chains, which seeks for all public sector organisations and universities in Wales to commit to a range of ethical employment practices, including considering paying all of their staff the Living Wage Foundation’s Living Wage as a minimum and encouraging their suppliers to do the same.

-Wrexham Glyndŵr University has committed to paying the Living Wage Foundation’s Living Wage as a minimum to all of its staff and this will be implemented during the 18/19 academic year.
+Wrexham University is signed up as a Living Wage employer and is committed to paying the Living Wage Foundation’s Living Wage as a minimum to all its staff.
 The University will also ensure that as part of any contracted service arrangements, for example in providing cleaning, catering and security services, that at the point of re-tendering, contractors commit to also pay the Living Wage Foundations Living Wage.

 Find us here - Accredited living wage employers